-This review was performed with information obtained from the Headquarters Disclosure Office within the Office of Privacy, Governmental Liaison and Disclosure, in Washington, D.C., during the period December 2012 through June 2013.
+This review was performed with information obtained from the Headquarters Disclosure Office within the Office of Privacy, Governmental Liaison and Disclosure, in Washington, D.C., during the period December 2013 through June 2014.
 We conducted this performance audit in accordance with generally accepted government auditing standards.
-Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objective.
-We believe that the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objective.
-Detailed information on our audit objective, scope, and methodology is presented in Appendix I. Major contributors to the report are listed in Appendix II.
+Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objectives.
+We believe that the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objectives, scope, and methodology is presented in Appendix I. Major contributors to the report are listed in Appendix II.